codewithajaypaswan/codewithajaypaswan/README.md

 # Hello, geeks! 👋

 I am _Ajay Paswan_.
 I have strong media and communication professional with a Bachelor of Technology focused in Computer Science and engineering from _National Institute of Technology, Durgapur.
-I am an experienced developer skilled in Competitive Programming, C++,C, NodeJs, MongoDB, express JS, .
+I am an experienced developer skilled in Competitive Programming, C++,C,HTML, CSS, JavaScript, NodeJs, MongoDB, express JS, .
 My activities are much beyond my stream of education. ⚡ I am involved in a lot of *organizational works* in college related to clubs, hackathons, fests and workshops and helped in building many communities from scratch.

 ### 😄 Pronouns
 He/His